Yusef-Adel/Londoners-Edge-Functions/get-reservations/README.md

 # Get Reservations Edge Function

-This Supabase Edge Function retrieves reservations from the Guesty API with support for filtering, pagination, field selection, and automatic type categorization.
+This Supabase Edge Function retrieves and formats reservation data from the Guesty API with support for filtering, pagination, field selection, and automatic type categorization.
+The function returns structured, human-readable reservation data optimized for frontend display.

 ## Overview

-The function integrates with Guesty's Open API to fetch reservation data.
+The function integrates with Guesty's Open API to fetch reservation data and transforms it into a clean, formatted structure.
 It automatically handles authentication using tokens stored in your Supabase database and supports various filtering options including guest-specific queries.
-All reservations are automatically categorized by type (previous, current, upcoming) based on their check-in and check-out dates.
+All reservations are automatically categorized by type (previous, current, upcoming) based on their check-in and check-out dates, with user-friendly date and amount formatting.

 ## Features